-A traditional margarita is made using lime juice, but a Texas margarita adds a little orange juice to the mix.
 The orange addition gives another layer of flavor and sweetens the drink, making it really refreshing.
-This is the perfect margarita for hot summer nights!
+This is the best margarita for hot summer nights!

 If you are looking for something that brings the heat then try this Hot Honey Margarita!

 - Balanced flavors: This Texas margarita recipe adds just a splash of fresh orange juice to make a brighter and more refreshing drink without taking away from the classic lime margarita flavor.

 - Fresh ingredients: There is no sweet and sour mix in this cocktail!
 The orange and lime juices bring acidity and brightness to the cocktail, and the agave nectar balances the tartness from the lime without being overly sweet.

 - Can be made in batches: Simply multiply the quantity of the ingredients by the number of servings you would like to make, and you can have a large batch of margaritas ready for your next happy hour.
 Just stir it all together in a pitcher.

 Another popular Texas cocktail is Ranch Water, an easy 3 ingredient cocktail that is refreshing on a hot day!

 See the recipe card at the bottom of this post for the full list of ingredients, including measurements.

 Silver Tequila: Use 2 ounces of top-shelf blanco tequila (silver) for a smooth-flavored margarita.
 I think Casamigos Blanco, Patron Silver, or Don Julio Blanco are the best tequila options for this drink, but you can use your favorite tequila.
 For a more complex flavor, try reposado or añejo tequila.